slgobinath/pcap-processor/README.md

   --version             show program's version number and exit
 ```

+## Note

+Currently the `pcap-processor` reads only packets with IP and IPV6 layers.
+Feel free to modify the code based on your requirement.
+If you find any enhancement, please send a Pull Request.

 ## Requirements

 pcap-reader relies on external command line tool: `tshark` and some Python modules.